Woman shocked to learn of decades-old felony over VHS tape rental

 The case has now been dismissed.

-“The DA could still go forward and prosecute, they would loose and they would loose badly because there are no witnesses they’re probably going to be able to find, there’s no victim in existence anymore,” attorney Ed Blau said, providing context for the case.
+“The DA could still go forward and prosecute, they would lose and they would lose badly because there are no witnesses they’re probably going to be able to find, there’s no victim in existence anymore,” attorney Ed Blau said, providing context for the case.

 McBride still has to get an attorney to expunge it from her record.